matloff/Rdsm/README.md

 adjmPow[myRows,] <- adjmPow[myRows,] %*% adjm[,]
 ```

+Here we have used the fact that in a matrix product W = UV, row i of W
+is equal to the product of row i of U with V.

 As noted, we will find the shortest distance from all vertices A to a
 given destination B, which is **destVertex** in the code.
 We will store
 results in the shared matrix **done**, and in fact that object will